CartoDB/documentation/app/content/analytics-toolbox-bq/overview/getting-started.md

 SELECT bqcartoeu.tiler.VERSION() -- EU multi-region
 ```

-Different types of capabilities belong to different modules of the Spatial Extension.
+Different types of capabilities belong to different modules of the Analytics Toolbox.
 Each of these modules is available on a different dataset.

 For example, all the tiling functions to process and visualize large amounts of data are inside the `tiler` dataset.